• Skip to primary navigation

 • Find pork rinds with the snack chips in your supermarket or you can get these ready ground Pork Panko crumbs.
 You'll need one cup of ground pork rinds per pound of meat.

 • I’ve seasoned my pork rinds crust with smoked paprika, garlic powder, and salt.
 Would you like grated parmesan mixed in?
 Go ahead.
 How about rosemary, thyme or oregano?
+Or cayenne pepper for an extra kick!
 Feel free.
 It’s up to you.

 • This recipe also works with chicken breast cutlets.
 However, I recommend pounding each chicken breast with a meat tenderizer because it can have a tendency to be a little tough.